-Mid-week we travel far out to sea to Slickrock’s exclusive water sport center on Long Caye at Glover’s Reef, a National Marine Reserve.
+Mid-week we travel far out to sea to Slickrock’s exclusive Long Caye Resort Belize at Glover’s Reef, a National Marine Reserve and UNESCO World Heritage Site.
 Here we use sea kayaks to access snorkeling sites and other islands in the atoll.
 We have top-notch surf kayaks, surf boards, and paddleboards to take advantage of our private wave.
 Fully-outfitted fishing kayaks and windsurfing rigs for all levels complete our amazing fleet of sport gear.
 World-class kitesurfing and scuba diving are also available for an extra fee.

 We spend 3 nights on the island, with guided sport activity and instruction sessions offered from early morning until late at night.
 The island portion of the package is also available as a stand alone, 5-night adventure tour.

-Our eco-resort is powered by the sun and wind, and cabanas are perched right on the shore.
+Our Belize eco-resort is powered by the sun and wind, and our Belize beach bungalows are perched right on the shore.
 Our huge open-air dining hall is the center of island life, where you enjoy cold drinks and home-cooked meals.
 Our composting toilets and showers pumped by the sun complete our eco-friendly set-up.
 Long Caye offers a backdrop few locations can match.
 We are the only adventure tour operator in Belize with a private island!

 No Experience Needed

-This trip is designed for those looking for an active vacation, and although no experience is required, some guests may find the activities strenuous (particularly the hike to the rappel and the portages on the Caves Branch River).
+This kayaking trip is designed for those looking for active vacations, and although no experience is required, some guests may find the activities strenuous (particularly elements of the ATM cave tour and the portages on the Caves Branch River).
 Each sport is introduced, taught, and guided by expert guides, and each sport is suitable for a complete beginner in good shape.
 People who are in good physical shape and have a good attitude will do fine.
-Hundreds of our guests have commented that this is the best vacation of their lives.
+Hundreds of our guests have commented that this Belize adventure vacation was the best of their lives.
 Come see for yourself why our guests return year after year!